 Today is the Feast Day of one of four female Doctors of the Church – St. Catherine of Siena.
 You can read about her life with the provided link.
 The other three female Doctors of the Church are St. Teresa of Avila, St. Therese of Lisieux, and St. Hildegard of Bingen.
 Today’s blog isn’t as educational as most, but it’s still good…and funny.

 My first year in the high school theology classroom was at a Catholic school in Phoenix, Arizona.
-I could probably write a book on the funny things my students have said to me over the years, but this one has book title all over it.
+I could probably write a book on the funny things my students have said to me over the years.
 At some point in the second semester, we were discussing the stigmata – the wounds of Christ.
 Throughout the history of the Church, quite a few saints have received the wounds of Christ.
 What’s even more interesting is that many of these saints are female saints.

 The question she asked made me not only laugh, but shake my head too.
 She asked, “Wait…your sister who works at St. Catherine of Siena has the stigmata?”
 “What?!”, went through my mind.